hally166/flowUnmix/README.md

 https://www.babraham.ac.uk/science-services/flow-cytometry

-This is an early beta (July 2022), I will add documentation later, but there are help files in R.
+I will add documentation later, but there are help files in R.

 Basic usage: